 While most macaws will show affection toward humans once tamed and a bond is formed, some species are friendlier than others.
 The question “How affectionate are macaws?” has no simple answer.

-Read on for a discussion of potential pet macaws, ranked from most to least friendly:
+Read on for a discussion of pet macaws, ranked from most to least friendly:

 Hyacinth Macaw (Anodorhynchus Hyacinthinus)

-The hyacinth macaw, also known as the blue parrot due to its strikingly-colored feathers of pure cobalt, is the largest parrot in the world.
-This bird grows up to 40 inches.
-Thankfully it’s a gentle giant, widely regarded as the calmest and friendliest of all macaw species.
+The hyacinth macaw, also called the blue parrot due to its strikingly-colored feathers of pure cobalt, is the largest parrot in the world.
+It grows up to 40 inches.
+It’s a gentle giant, widely regarded as the calmest and friendliest of all macaw species.

 The hyacinth macaw is intelligent and will respond well to training, bonding strongly with human owners.
-Be warned that this parrot can enjoy roughhouse play, so the risk of an accidental bite from this bird’s large, powerful beak is always present.
+However, this parrot can enjoy roughhouse play, so the risk of a bite from this bird’s large, powerful beak is always present.

-The hyacinth macaw doesn’t have scope for an extensive vocabulary but can learn some words and phrases and repeat them.
-This bird’s scream, coupled with its size, makes it unsuitable for apartments.
+The hyacinth macaw lacks scope for an extensive vocabulary but can learn some words and phrases and repeat them.
+This bird’s scream, coupled with its size, makes it unsuitable for apartment living.

 Another consideration is the rarity of the hyacinth macaw.
-It’s endangered, with Biodiversity and Conservation explaining that deforestation and poaching in the bird’s native Brazil are rife.
+Biodiversity and Conservation explains that deforestation and poaching are rife in the bird’s native Brazil.

-The hyacinth macaw is more commonly found in conservation sites, with the opportunity to own this parrot very unlikely.
+The hyacinth macaw is found in conservation sites, with the opportunity to own this parrot unlikely.
 A hyacinth macaw will cost at least $5,000-$10,000.

 Hahn’s Macaw (Diopsittaca Nobilis)